 “The baby was hit by a bullet and she died in his arms.
 His parents say that he refused to let go of her for a long while after that, and had her blood all over him,” the psychiatrist said, adding that the boy suffers from bed-wetting.

-With help from international aid groups, local psychiatrists have been setting up therapeutic art classes for children throughout government-controlled areas, and training teachers in recognizing signs of psychological trauma.
+With help from international aid groups, local psychiatrists have been setting up therapeutic art classes for children throughout government-controlled areas, and training teachers in recognising signs of psychological trauma.

-Juliette Touma of UNICEF describes these programs as therapeutic, recreational activities like theatre, creative writing, music and sports.
-An estimated 4 million children in Syria are in need of such programs, she says, but many are beyond reach due to heavy fighting or military sieges.
+Juliette Touma of UNICEF describes these programmes as therapeutic, recreational activities like theatre, creative writing, music and sports.
+An estimated 4 million children in Syria are in need of such programmes, she says, but many are beyond reach due to heavy fighting or military sieges.

 For the tens of thousands who are reachable, Touma says the benefits are clear.

-“At first they use strong colors like red and black and they draw tanks and soldiers and dead bodies.
-But after months ... we notice that they draw normal things like little houses and a little child going to school and a forest and flowers and things that children normally draw,” she said.
+“At first they use strong colours like red and black and they draw tanks and soldiers and dead bodies.
+But after months ... we notice that they draw normal things like little houses and a little child going to school and a forest and flowers and things that children normally draw,” she said. (editing by Janet McBride)